damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 1. Relevant links
 1. Summary of the high-level issues

-Include the Support Lead, VP of Engineering, and Director of PeopleOps in this issue.
+Include the Head of Support, VP of Engineering, and Director of PeopleOps in this issue.
 Together we will evaluate on a case-by-case basis whether to take action (e.g. ban the user from the forums for violating the Code of Conduct).